 Buying a multifamily is similar to buying a single-family residence.

-If you’re confident about moving forward, you should get a pre-approval from a lender.
+2. Pre-approval: Get a pre-approval from a lender.
 This tells you what you can qualify for, making some assumptions about future home price, rental income, and other costs.
+You can start your pre-approval here.

-With a pre-approval in hand, hire a real estate agent who is well-versed in multifamily homebuying or house hacking.
+3. Hire a real estate agent who is well-versed in multifamily homebuying or house hacking.
 A general real estate agent may not be able to guide you to the best deals.
-Bigger Pockets is a great resource to find a house-hack focused agent.

-Then, start looking at homes.
-Make sure the property will satisfy your needs.
+4. Shop for multifamily properties.
 Examine the local rental market and ask your agent how much the units will rent for and if there’s strong demand.
-When you find the right home, make an offer.

-When you get an accepted offer, get any current lease agreements from the seller and give them to the lender.
+6. Get current lease agreements from the seller when your offer is accepted.
 The lender will order an appraisal and gather any documents not collected from you during the pre-approval process.

-After 30-45 days, the lender will be ready to fund the loan.
+7. Complete the transaction.
 When the loan “funds,” the home is officially yours.
 Honor any existing rental agreements, although you should be able to displace one current tenant for owner-occupancy.
 Make sure the tenants know to pay rent to you.

-When leases expire, create new ones showing you as the landlord.
+8. Create new leases when current ones expire showing you as the landlord.
 Manage the property, be firm but fair with tenants, and you’ll have an additional long-term source of income.

 Use future rental income to qualify

-One of the biggest advantages to a multifamily purchase is that lenders allow you to count future rental income on the property to qualify for the loan.
+One of the biggest advantages of a multifamily purchase is that lenders allow you to count future rental income on the property to qualify for the loan.

 For instance, you’re buying a duplex with a total payment of $3,000 per month.
 You get a market rent analysis (included with the appraisal) that says you can rent one side for $1,500 per month.
 You can count 75% of the market rent, or $1,125 per month.
 In this example, the lender adds $1,125 per month to your employment income to help you qualify.